 Employing new team members compliantly can be challenging, especially as teams expand across regions.
+The U.S. accounting and payroll services industry alone employs over 1.1 million people, highlighting the complexity of these administrative functions.
 That's where a professional employer organization (PEO) and an employer of record (EOR) come in.
 The main difference?
 A PEO shares employment duties with your company, while an EOR is the legal employer for your team members.

 This article compares a PEO versus an EOR across compliance responsibilities, payroll management, and employee benefits.
 It also explores scenarios to help you decide which approach best aligns with your organization's goals.